Dark-Angel1020/Dark-Angel1020/README.md

 - 👋 Hi, I’m @Dark-Angel020
-- 👀 I’m interested in phython
+- 👀 I’m interested in python
 - 🌱 I’m currently learning cse with spec in cps